chrishoward/html-css-beginners/README.md

 :book:  Course information: https://www.udemy.com/html-and-css-for-beginners-crash-course-learn-fast-easy/

 Lessons consisted of videos of code being typed and the associated theory explained.
 I reproduced the code in my own HTML files and experimented with the code during each lesson.
-Also included were multiple choice quizzes and coding quizzes.
+Also included were multiple choice quizzes and coding exercises.
 - [x] Denotes lesson completed.

 ## Curriculum: